999corches/999corches/README.md

 I'm a gap-year student in Germany, working full-stack as a solo builder — shipping products across web, mobile, and backend rather than specializing in one layer.
 My interests sit at the intersection of **software, AI, and business**.

-- 🔭 What I built **rezept-app** — an AI-powered recipe extraction app (Whisper + GPT-4o) that turns cooking videos into structured recipes
+- 🔭 What I built recently:
+- **remi**, an AI-powered recipe extraction app (Whisper + GPT-4o) that turns cooking videos into structured recipes
+- **venevio**: All-In-One Solution for restaurants with reservation system, online gift cards, web design, etc.
 - 🧠 Exploring **AI-augmented business models** — from bookkeeping automation to niche D2C apps
 - 🏗️ Self-hosting my own infrastructure (Supabase on a VPS) and experimenting with AI agent tooling
 - 💼 Working at Daimler Truck AG while exploring finance, corporate development, and startup roles on the side